cpaniaguam/dsa201f21/README.md

 - R for Data Science (2017) by Garrett Grolemund and Hadley Wickham, O’Reilly.
 Web version at http://r4ds.had.co.nz/
 - Introduction to Data Science Data Analysis and Prediction Algorithms with R by Rafael A. Irizarry.
 Web version at https://rafalab.github.io/dsbook/
-- [Introduction to Modern Statistics](https://openintro-ims.netlify.app/) is a more classical apporach to statistics using today's techonology.
+- [Introduction to Modern Statistics](https://openintro-ims.netlify.app/) is a more classical approach to statistics using today's technology.
 - Hands-On Programming with R by Garrett Grolemund https://rstudio-education.github.io/hopr/ (for the basics of programming in R)
 - Advanced R by Hadley Wickham available at https://adv-r.hadley.nz/index.html
 - Sometimes we want to do something very specific but we are kind of stuck.
 Chances are somebody else has been in a similar situation already.
 In these cases you could try a search on the Q&A site StackOverflow: https://stackoverflow.com/questions/tagged/R. See also [Cross Validated](https://stats.stackexchange.com/).